sensu/sensu-docs-legacy/docs/0.26/api/silenced-api.md

   : - `expire`
       - **required**: false
       - **type**: Integer
-      - **description**: If specified, the silencing override will be automatically cleared after this number of seconds.
+      - **description**: If specified, the silence entry will be automatically cleared after this number of seconds.
       - **example**: 1800
   : - `expire_on_resolve`
       - **required**: false
       - **type**: Boolean
-      - **description**: If specified as true, the silencing override will be automatically cleared once the condition it is siliencing is resolved.
+      - **description**: If specified as true, the silence entry will be automatically cleared once the condition it is siliencing is resolved.
       - **example**: true
   : - `reason`
       - **required**: false
       - **type**: String
-      - **description**: If specified, this free-form string is used to provide context or rationale for the reason this silencing override was created.
+      - **description**: If specified, this free-form string is used to provide context or rationale for the reason this silence entry was created.
       - **example**: "pre-arranged maintenenance window" : - `subscription`: String, required if `check` not specified
       - **required**: true, unless `client` is specified
       - **type:** String
-      - **description**: Specifies the subscription which the silencing override applies to.
+      - **description**: Specifies the subscription which the silence entry applies to.
 : response codes
   : - **Success**: 201 (Created)
     - **Malformed**: 400 (Bad Request)